Do you think tap water in the US is safe to drink? Think again!

 Other factors you should check include the following:

-1. Water filtration capacity [can it satisfy all my home water needs (for whole-house) or at a specific point-of-use like the kitchen?]
+1. Water filtration capacity [can it satisfy all my home water needs (for whole-house) or at a specific point-of-use like the bathroom kitchen?]

 2. Water flow rate